-NOTE - Neutral (NEU) in the Si125/250W is common to both the Input and Output.
+NOTE - Neutral (NEU) in the Si-375/550 is common to both the Input and Output.
 Never mix Neutrals for the building wiring (Non-Emergency) with the Emergency wiring.
 Dedicated wiring is required by NEC code ARTICLE 700.
-4.2 Installing the Output Wires Connect the load wires to the Normally-On output leads labeled N-ON, or the multipurpose Normally-Off/Switched outputs OUT 1, OUT 2 or OUT 3.
+4.2 Installing the Output Wires Connect the load wires to the normally-on output leads labeled N-ON, or the multipurpose normally-off/switched outputs OUT 1 through OUT 4.
 Ensure that the wire connections to the terminal block are secured by briefly tugging the wires.
-See section 9.4 thru 9.4.2 for further load type details. - Ensure that the System ON/OFF switch is in the OFF position before starting. - 2 Connect 120 VAC or 277 VAC to the AC INPUT terminals LINE and NEU.
+See section 9.4 thru 9.4.2 for further load type details. - 1 Ensure that the System ON/OFF switch is in the OFF position before starting. - 2 Connect 120 VAC or 277 VAC to the AC INPUT terminals LINE and NEU.
 System ground should be connected directly to the cabinet's green grounding screw. - 3 Ensure that the connected AC INPUT line voltage matches the VOLTAGE SELECT JUMPER.
-Remove and re-inserting the plug to the correct position if necessary. - Connect the load wires to the AC OUTPUT terminals.
-Load types can be either Normally-On (N-ON) which are always energized 24/7, or multipurpose Normally-Off/Switched.
-OUT 1, OUT 2 and OUT 3 are controlled by CMD 1, CMD 2, and CMD 3 respectively when used as Switched load types.
-If no connections are made to the CMD 1-3, the OUT 1-3 will act as a Normally-Off load type and will only energize during the Inverter mode of operation (Loss of utility power or system test).
+Remove and re-inserting the plug to the correct position if necessary. - 4 Connect the load wires to the AC OUTPUT terminals.
+Load types can be either normally-on (N-ON) which are always energized 24/7, or multipurpose normally-off/switched.
+OUT 1 through OUT 4 are controlled by CMD 1 through CMD 4 respectively when used as Switched load types.
+If no connections are made to the CMD 1-4, the OUT 1-4 will act as a normally-off load type and will only energize during the Inverter Mode of operation (loss of utility power or system test).
 See section 9.4 thru 9.4.2 for additional details on load types.
 4.3 AC Input(s) / Output(s) Diagram

-5.0 BATTERY AND DC CONNECTIONS WARNING - Only qualified personnel that are familiar with AC and DC installation techniques and codes (such as an electrician) should perform the Installation.
+9 5.0 BATTERY AND DC CONNECTIONS WARNING - Only qualified personnel that are familiar with AC and DC installation techniques and codes (such as an electrician) should perform the Installation.
 WARNING - Remove all rings, watches, and other jewelry before doing any electrical service or installation work.
 Always wear protective clothing and appropriate personal protective equipment (PPE) that is suitable such as eye protection when working near batteries.
 WARNING - Batteries contain tremendous energy and can explode if short circuited.
 Precautions should be taken to eliminate possible short circuits.
 Do not install batteries until unit is completely mounted and secured in a permanent location with all conduit and AC wiring connected.
 5.1 Battery Inspection Inspect the batteries for any physical damage such as cracks or any other sign of leaking electrolyte.
 Batteries contain Sulfuric Acid which is highly corrosive.
 A leak from a battery will cause an unsafe condition.
-5.2 Battery Installation The Si125/250W batteries may come pre-installed and pre-terminated to the main DC Battery Connector.
+5.2 Battery Installation The Si-375/550 batteries come pre-terminated to the main DC Battery Connector.
 If battery connections must be made, follow detail in section 5.4 for the appropriate model you have.
 Tip - It is best to insert the jumper between both batteries before the batteries are fully inserted into the supporting shelf.
-After ALL DC connections have been made, insert the battery cable assembly's multi-pin connector into the mating plug on the right side of the Si125/250W electronics module.
+After ALL DC connections have been made, insert the battery cable assembly's connector into the mating plug on the right side of the Si-375/550 electronics module.
 See section 5.4 for detailed illustrations.
-5.3 DC Voltage of System
+DC Voltage of System 5.3 The systems DC battery voltage for the Si-375/550 is 24VDC for both 375VA and 550VA models.
+This voltage is produced by connecting two 12V batteries in series using the factory provided cables.